Our History

 Dr. David Paton first thought of the idea of project Orbis

-Project Orbis is officially launched in 1973 to deliver training to the eyes of the world.
-In Latin Orbis means “Of the Eye” and in Greek it means “around the world.”
+Orbis is officially incorporated as a nonprofit, with a mission to deliver training to eye care professionals around the world.
+In Latin, Orbis means "of the eye," and in Greek, it means "around the world."

 The christening of the very first Flying Eye Hospital in 1982